svewap/nnrestapi/Documentation/Examples/Examples/10_creating_an_api.rst

 1. Creating the class
 ~~~~~~~~~~

 Let's start by creating the ``Article`` class.
-Your Api-classes can be located anywhere inside of
+Your Api classes can be located anywhere inside of
 the ``Classes`` folder of your extension.
 We would recommend placing them in a folder named
 ``Classes/Api/...``.